mpadge/hackmd-stat-software/ml.md

         “Testing” and “Training” will be unambiguously identified.
--   **ML1.2** ML software should implement a single function which summarises contents of test and training (and other) data sets, minimally including counts of numbers of files, and potentially extending to tables or summaries of file types, sizes, and other information.
+-   **ML1.2** ML software should implement a single function which summarises contents of test and training (and other) data sets, minimally including counts of numbers of cases, records, or files, and potentially extending to tables or summaries of file or data types, sizes, and other information.

 #### 1.1 Missing Values

-Missing data are handled different by different ML software, and it is also difficult to suggest generally applicable standards for pre-processing missing values in ML software.
+Missing data are handled differently by different ML routines, and it is also difficult to suggest generally applicable standards for pre-processing missing values in ML software.
 The following standards attempt to cover a practical range of typical approaches and